 - The DSP knows how to make appropriate referrals to statutory child protection agencies.

-- All those who are involved with children on behalf of ABRSM should adhere to the Code of Practice (at Part 3 of this policy and procedure) in relation to children.
+- All those who are involved with children on behalf of ABRSM must adhere to the Code of Practice (in Part 3 of this policy and procedure).

 Safeguarding and promoting the welfare of children is defined1 as: